Coronavirus update: 17th June 2021

-When planning your trip it is important to be informed on the ongoing coronavirus (COVID-19) situation.
+When planning your trip it is important to be informed of the ongoing coronavirus (COVID-19) situation.
 Below is the latest information regarding the current situation.

-Russia closed its borders for all foreign visitors from March 18 till further notice.
-Here are the few exceptions: foreigners studying in Russia; diplomatic workers and members of their families; relatives of a deceased person, provided that they have documents confirming their relations; transit passengers; foreigners seeking medical treatment; international ship, cargo, train, sea crew members performing their work duties; specialists who carry out adjustment and maintenance of imported equipment; holders of special visas, issued to visit the funeral of a person, permanently residing in Russia; Russian citizens and permanent residents.
+Russia closed its borders for all foreign visitors from 18.03.2020 till further notice.
+Here are the few exceptions: foreigners studying in Russia; family members of Russian citizens; diplomatic workers and members of their families; relatives of a deceased person, provided that they have documents confirming their relations; transit passengers; foreigners seeking medical treatment; international ship, cargo, train, sea crew members performing their work duties; specialists who carry out adjustment and maintenance of imported equipment; holders of special visas, issued to visit the funeral of a person, permanently residing in Russia; Russian citizens and permanent residents.

-Since August, the borders of Russia are open for the citizens of certain countries with which Russia has resumed regular air travel and who meet benchmarks for containing the spread of COVID.
+The borders of Russia are open for the citizens of certain countries with which Russia has resumed regular air travel.

 About the canceled international trains

 The Russian Federation’s rail connection with other countries has been temporarily suspended until further notice.
 We will start selling the tickets to international trains as soon as the international rail connection will be reopened.

 Train services across Russia are currently running as normal, though some changes are being made to the frequency of some trains.
 Unfortunately, most foreigners cannot come to Russia from abroad because of the border closure from the 18th of March until further notice.
 If you booked the domestic Russian train tickets with us and need to change your travel plans, you can postpone your trip (reschedule for a later date), or cancel with a full refund (in case the tickets had not been issued).
 You can change your tickets to a different date/time and use the amount you paid in rubles as a deposit.
 We appreciate you may not know your new travel date, so feel free to change to any future date and you can edit this again if necessary nearer the time unless the new tickets have been already issued.